ribru17/.dotfiles/README.md

   - `/`: comment
 - Insert new lines in Normal mode with `Enter` (line(s) below) or `Shift+Enter` (line(s) above)
+- Use `gq` with a motion for wrapping long comments in Python.

 ### Viewing